-The design of the building is holistically inspired by Canada’s landscape and this is reflected throughout the exterior design.
+As envisioned by Allied Works, the design of the building is holistically inspired by Canada’s landscape and this is reflected throughout the exterior design.
 The curvature of the building is akin to Alberta’s rolling foothills, and the windows reflect the Rocky Mountains.

 The restoration of the King Eddy required our team to carefully deconstruct the hotel brick-by-brick and rebuild its foundation.
 Then, like the classic story of ‘Humpty Dumpty’, we reassembled it with the original bricks and added some modern improvements.